-Josette Melchor is the Executive Director and Founder of Gray Area Foundation For The Arts, a leading San Francisco non-profit dedicated to applying digital art and technology to create positive social impact.
+Josette Melchor is the Founder of Gray Area Foundation For The Arts, a leading San Francisco non-profit dedicated to applying art and technology to create social and civic impact.

 She has spoken at DLD, PICNIC, TEDx Silicon Valley, Art Center College of Design, and Stanford.

-She is also on the board of the SOMArts Cultural Center and on the Advisory Board of the Burning Man Project.
+She is also on the Advisory Board of the Burning Man Project and The Processing Foundation.